Circlo-Nakama-Team/Backend-Circlo/README.md

 6. Save the credentials in the root folder
 7. Adjust the storageConfig file with the newly created service account
 8. Create a bucket in Google Cloud Storage and create Post, Predict, Trash, User, Donate and Ideas folders.
-9. create a database named "hackfest" in phpmyadmin
+9. create a database named "gsc" in phpmyadmin
 10. import sql file
 11. Adjust DbConfig to the database that has been created
 12. Deploy ML from ML repo